Gay bar: History

 The Mixei nightclub in Tammela, Tampere, is the oldest still operating gay bar in Finland, having first opened its doors in 1990.

 Gathering places favoured by homosexuals have operated for centuries.
 Reports from as early as the 17th century record the existence of bars and clubs that catered to, or at least tolerated, openly gay clientele in several major European cities.
 The White Swan (created by James Cook and Yardley, full name unknown) on Vere Street, in London, England, was raided in 1810 during the so-called Vere Street Coterie.
 The raid led to the executions of John Hepburn and Thomas White for sodomy.
 The site was the scene of alleged gay marriages carried out by the Reverend John Church.

 It is not clear which place is the first gay bar in the modern sense.
 In Cannes, France, such a bar had already opened in 1885, and there were many more in Berlin around 1900.
 In the United Kingdom and the Netherlands gay bars were established throughout the first quarter of the 20th century.

 China

 The oldest gay bar in Beijing is the Half-and-Half, which in 2004 had been open over ten years.
 The first lesbian bar in China (also in Beijing) was Maple Bar, opened in 2000 by pop singer Qiao Qiao.
 The On/Off was a popular bar for both gay men and lesbians.
 The increase in China's gay and lesbian bars in recent years is linked to China's opening up to global capitalism and its consequent economic and social restructuring.

 Denmark

-The bar Centralhjørnet in Copenhagen opened in 1917 and became a gay bar in the 1950s.
-It now claims to be one of the oldest gay bars in Europe.
+The bar Centralhjørnet in Copenhagen opened in 1917 It is the oldest gay bar in Denmark and claims to be "the world's oldest gay bar".
 The main Copenhagen gay district is the Latin Quarter.